DLR-RM/BlenderProc/examples/coco_annotations/README.md

 ### Visualizing Annotations

-You can use vis_coco_annotation.py like following to visualize annotation over a rendered rgb image:
+You can use vis_coco_annotation.py with the following command to visualize the annotations blended over a rendered rgb image:

 ```
 python scripts/vis_coco_annotation.py [-i <image index>] [-c <coco annotations json>] [-b <base folder of coco json and image files>]